arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Beanstalk.md

 - Free (pay for the underlying resources)
 - Supports versioning of application code
 - Can create multiple environment (dev, test, prod)
+- Supports the deployment of web applications from **Docker** containers and automatically handles load balancing, auto-scaling, monitoring, and placing containers across the cluster.

 ## Web & Worker Environments
 - Web Environment (Web Server Tier): clients requests are directly handled by EC2 instances through a load balancer.